 As you are building your Reiki business, there are all types of things to keep in mind.
 Among them are those teeny, tiny legal issues that can come back to bite you.
 Reiki practitioners provide a healing service.
-Ideally, clients understand the role that Reiki plays in healing, and how it can complement traditional medicine rather than replace it.
-However, unfortunately, not every client is ideal.
-You must educate clients and protect yourself with a Reiki consent form.
+Ideally, clients understand the role that Reiki plays in healing.
+They know it can complement traditional medicine rather than replace it.
+Never assume clients know that.
+Instead, educate clients and protect yourself with a Reiki consent form.

-As a Reiki healer, you want to see people get healthy, and there is a place for traditional medicine.
-While holistic and alternative methods can heal at a deeper core level, medicine is often needed to provide that more immediate care that a person needs.
+Reiki healers want to see people get healthy.
+They also recognize that there is a place for traditional medicine.
+While holistic and alternative methods can heal at a deeper core level, medicine may be needed to provide more immediate care.

 But just as important, you must protect yourself as a business owner.
 It is against the law for someone to practice medicine without a license.
 While you may know that you do not practice medicine, a client may not realize that.
-If a client does not understand that and the client comes to you for medical care and things go south, the next thing you know, you’re being sued for practicing medicine without a license.
+What if a client does not understand that and comes to you for medical care?
+If things go south, you may be sued for practicing medicine without a license.

 Not only should you have new clients fill out the energy work and consent form, but you should also go back and have current clients sign the form if they have not already.
 Even if you’ve had a client for years and you think you know that client and you don’t believe they would sue you, don’t take the chance.

-If you’re wondering what to include in a Reiki consent form, consider this sample wording.
-I adapted it from Barbara Eden’s book Energy Medicine, where she talks about developing such a form.
+Not sure what to put on your Reiki consent form?
+Consider this sample wording.
+I adapted it from Barbara Eden’s book Energy Medicine:

-I also recommend you speaking with an attorney if you have legal questions.
-Perhaps you can find an attorney who understands the value of Reiki and barter your services.
+I also recommend you speak with an attorney if you have legal questions.
+Look for an attorney who understands the value of Reiki and barter your services.